 Be on the look-out for future tutorials using this concrete colorant!

 Resin Pigments For Cement/Concrete

 This one didn’t require testing since I have already used resin to paint on concrete.

 The resin pigments come in opaque or translucent and actually, alcohol ink is one of the pigments used to color resin.

 Here are photos of two of my tutorials where I used resin to paint on concrete.

 Paint with acrylic paint and water, to create a watercolor/wash effect.

-It’s been 9 months since I made this and it has not experienced fading.
+It’s been over a year since I made the bird bath and it has not experienced fading.
 It is also only in direct sunlight for about 3-5 hours a day.

 For the other colors, I will most likely switch over to the acrylic paints.

 I still like the look of sprinkling in the powdered oxides on the surface to achieve intensity, but will probably reserve those for that purpose the majority of the time.